Incorporation (business): Taxation

 Corporations can only deduct net operating losses going back two years and forward 20 years.

 Reporting after incorporation

 Assuming a corporation has not sold stock to the public, conducting corporate business is straightforward.
 Often, it amounts to recording key corporate decisions (for example, borrowing money or buying real estate) and holding an annual meeting.
 These formalities can often be supplanted by written agreement and do not usually need a face-to-face meeting.

+Europe

-Incorporation in the United Kingdom
+United Kingdom

 In the UK, the process of incorporation is generally called company formation.
 The United Kingdom is one of the quickest locations to incorporate, with a fully electronic process and a very fast turnaround by the national registrar of companies, the Companies House.
 The current Companies House record is five minutes to vet and issue a certificate of incorporation for an electronic application.

-Types of companies

-There are many different types of UK companies:
+There are many different types of UK company: